railsuser2014/openobject-doc-book-en/7/7_19_Documents/7_19_Documents_searching.rst

    :scale: 50
    :align: center

-   *Sending an attachment that's in the document management system from Outlook*
+   *Sending an attachment that is in the document management system from Outlook*

 Working with users' changes
 ===========================